 The SHIPS Project is a local history non-profit based in Plymouth, specialising in maritime heritage.
 We have launched the 1000 Tyres Project because we have found lots of tyres and other junk while searching for shipwrecks in Plymouth Sound.

 The aim of the project is to help remove tyres and other pollutants from our marine environment and to provide education and awareness about the dumping of rubbish in the sea.
+We will start by removing more than 1000 tyres from the seabed then have them recycled.

 We found lots of tyres while doing sonar surveys in Plymouth Sound, with the help of Sonardyne International Ltd. and Plymouth University’s hydrographic department.